SAMIA-CLOUD/miniproject/README.md

 	If you want to delete a remote branch, add the "-r" flag in addition to "-d".

 	<new-branch>
 	Create a new local branch based on your currently checked out branch.
-If you also provide a SHA-1 hash of a specific revision, your new branch will use that commit as its starting point.
+If you also provide a SHA-1 hash of a specific revision, your new branch will use that commit as its starting point

+5. **Commit**:
+	The git commit command captures a snapshot of the project's currently staged changes.
+	The "commit" command is used to save your changes to the local repository.
+	A commit is not automatically transferred to the remote server.
+Using the "git commit" command only saves a new commit object in the local Git repository.
+Exchanging commits has to be performed manually and explicitly (with the "git fetch", "git pull", and "git push" commands).

+	Important Options
+	-m <message>
+	Sets the commit's message.
+Make sure to provide a concise description that helps your teammates (and yourself) understand what happened.

+	-a
+	Includes all currently changed files in this commit.
+Keep in mind, however, that untracked (new) files are not included.

+	--amend
+	Rewrites the very last commit with any currently staged changes and/or a new commit message.
+Git will rewrite the last commit and effectively replace it with the amended one.
+Note that such a rewriting of commits should only be performed on commits that have not been pushed to a remote repository, yet.